Apter-X/v0rtex/docs/logbook.md

 - **Individual Products**: Each product should be a separate JSON object
 - **Clean Data**: No more merged arrays or duplicate data
 - **Proper URLs**: Should see navigation to `/page/2/`, `/page/3/`, etc.
+- **Structured Output**: Each product should have clean, individual fields (name, price, category)
+- **No Data Corruption**: Product information should not be concatenated or merged
+- **Data Files Created**: JSON files should be generated in the specified output directory
+- **Incremental Saving**: Data should be saved after each page (check file timestamps)

 #### Future Improvements
 1. **Category Scraping**: Add support for category-level navigation